sahankrt20/sanrt/README.md

 # sanrt
-this is my new repositeries
+this is my new repositeries.Aurthor-Sahan